stat6250-s17/course-questions-wiki/week-02/README.md

 - Question (yyan11−stat6250): What is a variable's type?
 - Answer (yyan11−stat6250): A variable's type is either character or numeric.
 - Question (dlee117−stat6250): Is it valid for the variable AcctNum to contain both numbers and letters?
--Answer (mcardoso3-stat6250):  Yes, as long as variable names being with a letter or underscore, they can continue with any combination of numbers, letters, or underscores.
+- Answer (mcardoso3-stat6250):  Yes, as long as variable names being with a letter or underscore, they can continue with any combination of numbers, letters, or underscores.
 - Question (yzhu12-stat6250): What's the difference between character variable and numeric variable?
 - Answer (yzhu12-stat6250): character variables can contain any values while numeric variables can contain only numeric values.
 - *Question* (lwang30-stat6250) : What are the other names for numeric and character variables ?